Oregon Writing Festival

 The Oregon Writing Festival takes place annually each spring, sponsored by OCTE.
 Writers in grades 4-12 from across the state of Oregon gather in small groups, listen to published authors talk about their craft, share their work with peers from other schools, and compose new pieces in workshops run by local authors and teachers.
 Parents can also attend a workshop aimed at support budding writers at home.

-You can be involved in this energizing event by serving as a Day Group Leader, which involves escorting a group of 10 students at the 4 - 5, 6 - 8, or 9 - 12 level throughout the day and facilitating the session where students read the writing sample they brought for critique by the group.
+- You can be involved in this energizing event by serving as a Day Group Leader, which involves escorting a group of 10 students at the 4 - 5, 6 - 7, or 8 - 12 level throughout the day and facilitating the session where students read the writing sample they brought for critique by the group.
 Interested?
-Contact Janice Bahns at grandmabahns@yahoo.com.
+Please complete this form.

-Or, you can also engage as a Workshop Leader.
-As a Workshop Leader, you prepare a writing activity for a group of 15 - 20 students that takes about 2 - 3 minutes to introduce; the students write for 30 - 35 minutes and then they share their work for 15 - 20 minutes (total session time: 1 hour).
-Workshop Leaders teach two one-hour workshops (sometimes spaced between morning and afternoon) to two different groups of students at one of these grade levels: 4 - 5, 6 - 8, or 9 - 12.
+- You can also engage as a Workshop Leader.
+As a Workshop Leader, you prepare a writing activity for a group of 20 students that takes about 2 - 3 minutes to introduce; the students write for 25 - 30 minutes and then they share their work for 25 - 30 minutes (total session time: 1 hour).
+Workshop Leaders teach two one-hour workshops (sometimes spaced between morning and afternoon) to two different groups of students at one of these grade levels: 4 - 5, 6 - 7, or 8 - 12.
 As a Workshop Leader, you can join us for breakfast and lunch, receive the much-coveted Holy Grail of writing: the Oregon Writing Festival coffee mug, and the chance to hear wonderful keynote speakers.
-You can access the Workshop Leader proposal form HERE or contact Maika Yeigh at maikayeigh@lclark.edu .

-Workshops are designed for students to write under the guidance of experienced teachers.
+- Workshop Proposal Guidelines: Workshops are designed for students to write under the guidance of experienced teachers.
 Please prepare a writing prompt, introduce it briefly (in no more than 2 - 3 minutes), and allow maximum time for students to write; then share their work in a read-around, with brief comments by the Workshop Leader.
 The purpose of the workshop is to assist and encourage the students' writing.
 They benefit from active involvement in writing.
+Workshop Leader Proposal Form due April 1.

 Adult Workshop

-An adult workshop will be offered for parents and teachers, conducted by Laurie Dougherty (Seaside School District), a past president of OCTE.
+An adult workshop will be offered for parents and teachers, conducted by Karen Johnson (of the Tigard-Tualatin School District), a past president of OCTE.

 Student Writing Sample Guidelines